VirajShah21/JustData/server/src/JDScript/docs.md

 #### Syntax

 ```
-select: [query_selector]
+select: [query_selector] [var]
 ```

 #### Description

-Uses a query selector to select an element from the interactive webpage.
-The element will be converted to a static node.
-This means any changes to the element on the live site will not impact the selected element, and vice versa.
+Uses a query selectory to select an element from the browser and save it to a variable.

 #### Arguments

 -   `query_selector: string` – The query selector to use to select the element.
+-   `var: string` – The name of the variable to save the selected element to.

 ### select_all